TREATMENT OF BROWN SPOTS ON THE SKIN

 photo treatment of neck and décolleté wrinkles by peeling

-The combination of these active ingredients produces visible results, including a clear improvement in skin homogeneity in 84% of cases after 2 treatments, a significant reduction (72%) in melasma, and smoother skin and less fine lines after several sessions for 83% of patients.
+The combination of these active ingredients produces visible results, including a marked improvement in skin evenness in 84% of cases after 2 treatments, a significant reduction (72%) in melasma, and smoother skin and less pronounced fine lines after several sessions for 83% of patients.

-Sun exposure is not recommended for two months.
+Sun exposure is contraindicated for two months.
 The peel cannot be performed on tanned skin.

 Laser treatment for dark spots